ramon-astudillo/vimbox/ROADMAP.md

         - also local removal will die since it is not empty
         - add specific unit tests

+- [ ] Fix local not updated after edits

 ### Ongoing v0.3.2

+- [x] Fix display of encrypted files not in order when listing
 - [x] Fix viewing files but not editing them does not trigger delete locally
 - [x] Refactor `edit` as injecting an edit operation on a `sync`
     - This deprecates `edit(diff_mode=True)` in favour of `sync`